NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

       local-zone: refused.example.nl refuse

-Mapping a view to a client can be done using the :ref:`access-control-view:<unbound.conf.access-control-view>` element:
+Mapping a view to a client can be done using the :ref:`access-control-view<unbound.conf.access-control-view>` element:

 .. code-block:: text

   access-control-view: 10.0.5.0/24 firstview

-Alternatively, mapping a view to clients in a specific interface can be done using the :ref:`interface-view:<unbound.conf.interface-view>` element:
+Alternatively, mapping a view to clients in a specific interface can be done using the :ref:`interface-view<unbound.conf.interface-view>` element:

 .. code-block:: text